cym-identity/core-examples/README.md

 1. Navigate to the _Workspaces_ of your chosen Community
 1. Navigate to _Administration_ > _Login & Registration_
 1. In the _Login Page Type_ choose `Visualforce Page` and enter the value `MyCustomLogin`
+1. In the _Registration Page Configuration_, choose `Visualforce Page` and enter the value `MyCommunitiesSelfRegController`

 #### Experience Page Builder